-Some capsid bugs can affect the appearance of plants by giving the foliage a tattered and distorted appearance and causing flower buds to abort.
+Some capsid bugs can affect plants by giving the foliage a tattered and distorted appearance and causing flower buds to abort.
 Apple capsid can cause corky growths to appear on fruits.

 Scientific name: Various species, mainly Lygocoris pabulinus and Lygus rugulipennis and apple capsid, Plesiocoris rugicollis